Pomar/lessons-learned/User_story_matters_when_developing_product.md

 So that (benefit)

 *Conversation:* The product features are determined through conversation among programmers and users.
+Continuous conversation is important.
+Sometimes with [coffee](http://www.starbucks.com/)

 *Confirmation:* Need to determine scenarios that the product features should be accepted.
 One of the useful formats for acceptance criteria is (given)(when)(then) format.

+It is extremely important to understand products should be built to solve user problems.
+If we fail to do that, it is probably just a waste of money.
+That's why we emphasize creating user story when developing products.

 ![Card](http://iif.co.nz/wp-content/uploads/2015/06/Post-it.jpg)